dmx-systems/dmx-documentation/docs/devel.rst

 .. hint::

-    This guide refers to the *Semantic Storage* by "database" as well.
+    This guide refers to the *Semantic Storage* just by "database" as well.

 Immutability
 ------------